MileHacker Logo

 • It provides context about the Cham Kingdom's history and religious beliefs.

-• Covers the architecture of the temples.
+• Covers the the construction of the temples.

 • Offers an overview before exploring the ruins.